 Q: Do I Need to Hire an Attorney for a Family Court Order Modification Petition?

 A: It’s technically possible to file your petition for modification without an attorney, and you may even manage to secure your desired changes without legal counsel.
-However, you are far more likely to succeed with your petition when you have an experienced family lawyer assisting you.
+However, you are far more likely to succeed with your petition when you have a St. Louis, MO modification lawyer assisting you.
 They can help you draft your petition and prepare any arguments you may need to present to counter protests against your desired change.

 If you have further questions about the modification process in the St. Louis family court system, contact an experienced family law attorney as soon as possible to discuss your situation.